gooddata/gooddata-python-sdk/docs/content/en/docs/execution/exports/export_tabular_by_visualization_id.md

         max_retry: float = 5.0,
     )``

-    Exports the tabular data for an Insight by its ID.
+    Exports the tabular data for an visualization by its ID.